Guess who’s back? Creative Talks!

 Cristhian Landeo’s Behance

 I discovered that design is my passion because it is an effective way to communicate some creative ideas to solve a problem.
 The best part of being creative is thinking that we are creative.
-I feel that we all are, we just have to find that source that is within us and this makes me love my work since there will always be a reason to solve a need.
+I feel that we all are.
+We just have to find that source within us, which makes me love my work since there will always be a reason to solve a need.

 Sara from Invade Design – Brand Design Studio